Do you know how to do tubeless mountain bike tires maintenance? It is an important thing that riders should know.

 The sealing process of tubeless tire and rim is not complex as it seems.
 You have to follow some mandatory steps before adding sealant.
 Add enough rim tapes so that the sealant won’t escape from the spoke holes.

-Leaks can occur anytime while running a tubeless tire, so you have to learn how to manage it.
+Leaks can occur anytime while running a tubeless tire, so you have to learn how to manage it to Tubeless mountain bike tires maintenance.
 The sealant cannot escape from the tire easily because there aren’t many places in a tubeless tire to escape.

 Seal the rim tape properly to prevent the air from escaping through the spokes.
 This is not a major issue but you need to remove the tire and sealant and apply the rim tape again.